shaneiadt/Ramblings/pages/2019/Advanced-Generics-TypeScript.md

 }
 ```

-We can see some clear code duplication here, but how can we tidy things up?...I'll give you a hint...it rhymes with "**_lemerics_**" :wink:
+We can see some clear code duplication here, but how can we tidy things up?...I'll give you a hint...it rhymes with "**_lemerics_**" 😉

 ```typescript
 function print<T>(arr: <T>[]): void{